dustinjack99/Employee-Tracker/README.md

 ## Challenges
 This is the most thorough readme I've ever made - simply because there's so much functionality to show off.
 Honestly, this readme has taken two hours.

 I would have loved to take a tackle at the bonus functions, unfortunately the rest of my week is stacked.
-I had Wed / Thurs to hit the books, and that's all I could do in scope of time I had.
+I had Wed / Thurs to hit the books, and that's all I could do within the scope of time I had.

 SQL queries!
 Holy cow what a nightmare.
 The largest walls I hit were figuring out the syntax of SQL queries.
 I still haven't fully conceptualized JOINS, although I know that will come with repetition and practice.

 ## Final Thoughts
 It's definitely a project I'm proud of.
 It's not perfect, it's still got a few bugs (ex. - you can't add employees to a department unless it has a manager), but this homework is definitely close to an MVP.
 Now that we're utilizing databases, a whole new world opens up.
-For some reason, my mind always goes to a game I could make with every tool we learn.
-With databases, I definitely see people being able to have individual accounts, tied to whatever data the game needs to function.
+For some reason, I always envision a game that could make with every tool we learn.
+With databases, I see users able to have individual accounts, tied to whatever data the game needs to function.
 (Say like an MMORPG avatar, complete with all its gear and stats - or maybe a collectible card game that stores what your card collection is).

-The last parts I'm chomping at the bits to learn - mongo and react.
-Project 2 comes first, but I can't wait to learn how powerful those tools are, too.
+The last parts of the MERN stack are what I'm chomping at the bits to learn - mongo and react.
+Project 2 comes first, but I can't wait to learn how powerful the last tools are.